 Thin film solar panels are made of amorphous silicon and are quite flexible.
 From the name, it is clear that these solar cells have a thin texture.
 Thin film solar cells do not have a crystal formation and are attached to metal, plastic, or glass substrates.

-Even though the amorphous silicon cells are very versatile, they are not as efficient as poly or monocrystalline cells.
+Even though amorphous silicon cells are very versatile, they are not as efficient as poly or monocrystalline cells.

 How Are Solar Panels Made?